yangzhao98/drugTargetScreen/README.md

 ## Installation

-You can install the updated version of *drugTargetScreen* from [GitHub](https://github.com/yangzhao98/drugTargetScreen):
+You can install the developed version of *drugTargetScreen* from [GitHub](https://github.com/yangzhao98/drugTargetScreen):

 ``` r
 # install.packages("devtools")